Expert C-Tick and RCM Compliance Testing in Australia

 There will be a three-year transition period for current suppliers—those registered on the ACMA supplier database prior to the commencement date of 1 March 2013.
 These suppliers will have three years to register on the new database and start using the RCM.
 They will be permitted to label devices with the C-Tick or A-Tick until the end of the transition period.Devices labelled with the C-Tick or A-Tick before the end of the transition period and in accordance with the existing requirements will not need to be re-labelled.
 These devices will be permitted to remain on the market with their current label.From the end of the transition period—1 March 2016—all suppliers who are required to label their devices must register on the new database and use the RCM.About EESS

-For more information on C-Tick, RCM & EMC requirements, please refer to the following articles:
+For more information on compliance requirements in Australia, please refer to the following articles:

 - Application to use regulatory compliance marks (PDF 42 kB)